Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Introduction

-It has been hypothesized that the turbulent flow passes through a transition at very high Rayleigh number $Ra$ (which quantifies the thermal driving in RBC), which leads to a heat transfer scaling law $Nu\sim Ra^{\gamma}$ with an exponent larger than the classical one, $\gamma>1/3$.
-The Nusselt number $Nu$ is a dimensionless measure of turbulent heat transfer.
-This regime of RBC is termed the ``ultimate regime''~\cite{Kraichnan:PF1962,Spiegel:ApJ1963}.
-Significant efforts have been expended towards attaining very high Rayleigh numbers in turbulent convection in laboratory experiments~\cite{Niemela:Nature2000,Chavanne:PRL1997,Ahlers:NJP2011,Urban2011,He2012} and three-dimensional numerical simulations \cite{Stevens2011,Iyer2020,Samuel2024,Tiwari2025} to detect this regime.
-See also \cite{Niemela:JFM2003,Skrbek:JFM2015,Doering:PNAS2020,Roche2020,Lindborg2023,Lohse2024} for different conclusions on its existence.
-In \cite{Roche2020} and later in \cite{Shishkina2023,Lohse2024}, it was proposed that such a regime change, if existing, is connected to a transition of the near-wall layers --- analogous to a subcritical transition to turbulence in wall-bounded shear flows \cite{Avila2023}.
-This would imply the hysteresis-type coexistence of two global flow regimes in turbulent RBC \cite{Shishkina2023}, as the laminar and turbulent state in wall-bounded shear flows with the latter state trapped in a chaotic repeller that is formed by a skeleton of linearly unstable exact coherent states \cite{Hof2004,Eckhardt2007}.
-To carry such a loose analogy even further: a coexistence would be in line with a sensitive dependence on the specific form of finite-amplitude perturbations that trigger transitions between both macrostates; see for example \cite{Moehlis2004,Hof2006} for wall-bounded flows.
+In \cite{Roche2020} and later in \cite{Shishkina2023,Lohse2024}, it was proposed that such a regime change, if existing, is connected to a transition to turbulence of the near-wall layers --- analogous to a subcritical transition to turbulence in wall-bounded shear flows \cite{Avila2023}.
+This would imply the coexistence of two global flow regimes (or states) in turbulent RBC \cite{Shishkina2023}, similar to the laminar and turbulent state in wall-bounded shear flows with the latter state trapped in a chaotic repeller that is formed by a skeleton of linearly unstable exact coherent states \cite{Hof2004,Eckhardt2007}.
+To carry such a loose analogy even further: a coexistence would be in line with a sensitive dependence on the specific form of finite-amplitude perturbations that trigger hysteretic transitions between both macrostates; see for example \cite{Moehlis2004,Hof2006} for wall-bounded shear flows.